jnozzi/cocoadev.com/markdown/NSTimerVSperformSelectorAfterDelay.md

 As far as changing the fire date, yes, rtfm.

 duuuuude.... "rtfm" should not be in our vocab.
 The 'm' in question is HUGE, and half the purpose of this site is to answers questions that have answers but are hard to find.
-In this case, a simple check on file:///Developer/ADC%20Reference%20Library/documentation/Cocoa/Reference/Foundation/ObjC_classic/Classes/General/NSTimer.html#//apple_ref/occ/cl/General/NSTimer would have answered the question, but still....  sheeeesh!
+In this case, a simple check on file:///Developer/ADC%20Reference%20Library/documentation/Cocoa/Reference/Foundation/ObjC_classic/Classes/NSTimer.html#//apple_ref/occ/cl/NSTimer would have answered the question, but still....  sheeeesh!

 ----

-General/NSTimer has a whole *eight* instance methods, one of which is very obviously the answer to the question.
+NSTimer has a whole *eight* instance methods, one of which is very obviously the answer to the question.
 If you can't read through a half-screen header file to check for the answer to an extremely simple question, how do you expect to be able to program a computer at all?
 This question was *not* hard to find.
 If you think it was, you're not trying hard enough.

 ----